CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 - {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpncent" text="EVPN Centralized Routing">}} is an EVPN-VXLAN environment with a layer 2 extension between tenants with inter-tenant routing on a centralized (fw) device.
 - {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym" text="EVPN Symmetric Mode">}} is an EVPN-VXLAN environment with a layer 2 extension, layer 3 VXLAN routing, and VRFs for multi-tenancy.

-To see more detailed information about IP addressing and included features, see the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="README.md page of the demo">}}.
+For more detailed information about IP addressing and included features, refer to the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="README.md page of the demo">}}.

 ## Infrastructure as Code